 2. Establishes a Freeing Mood

-3. Natural, Eco-Friendly, and Chemical-Free
+3. Eco-Friendly, Natural and Chemical-Free

-- Optional Add-ins- it has dried citronella leaves, dried lemongrass, or optional colour dyes to customize.
+- Optional Add-ins- it has dried citronella leaves, dried lemongrass or optional colour dyes to customize.

 Diy Homemade Citronella Candle Recipe: Step by Step